MIDB-Neuroimaging/neurohub_rtd/docs/cmrr/transfer2.md

 * Provider: 3 (Ceph)
 * env_auth: leave blank, press enter to continue

-Next you'll be promted for your access_key_id and your secret_access_key which are specific to your umnID and can be located here: https://www.msi.umn.edu/content/s3-credentials
+Next you'll be promted for your access_key_id and your secret_access_key which are specific to your umnID and can be located [here](https://www.msi.umn.edu/content/s3-credentials).

 * region: leave blank and press enter to continue
 * endpoint: s3.msi.umn.edu